 Published recipes aren’t always perfect; have you ever read one that called for cooking some ingredients in one pot, some more in a second pot, and then blending them in a third pot?
-Laying out my ingredients in advance lets me think ahead about how I can make a recipe easier or better — and often eliminate some of the pots or dishes required.
+Laying out ingredients in advance lets you think ahead about how you can make a recipe easier or better — and often eliminate some of the pots or dishes required.

-So, I’m not sure this makes me a better cook, but it makes me a happier, more relaxed cook, which makes me like cooking more.
-Also, it helps me remember — and remind the kids — that certain items, like wooden utensils and knives should always be washed by hand, not tossed into a dirty sink or the dishwasher.
+So, we’re not sure this makes us better cooks, but it makes us happier, more relaxed cooks, which makes us like cooking more.
+Also, it helps us remember — and remind the kids — that certain items, like wooden utensils and knives, should always be washed by hand, not tossed into a dirty sink or the dishwasher.

 6. Minding waste

 We’re careful to use everything we can, composting scraps or using them for stock, and recycling whenever possible.
-Using as much as possible of every vegetable or roast chicken though actually leads to creativity in the kitchen, like the cucumber peel sandwich spread I invented that’s become a favorite.
-(Seriously!)
+Using as much as possible of every vegetable or roast chicken actually leads to creativity in the kitchen,

 Need to use up some leftover eggplant after you make eggplant parm?
 Time to learn to make baba ganoush!
 Those chicken bones can be used to make homemade chicken stock, just as soon as you learn how.
 Did your sister bring you a bunch of arugula from her garden?
-Arugula pesto for dinner it is.
+Make arugula pesto!